 IPT can often help people cope with major depressive disorder and may offer an alternative to medication.
 It could also help with anxiety disorders such as social phobia and post-traumatic stress disorder (PTSD).

 Meditation is a form of mental training, requiring the individual to calm their mind.
-It allows people to increase feelings of calmness and physical relaxation, cope with illness, improve psychological balance, and enhance their overall health and well-being.
+It allows people to

 Some meditation approaches include: